 If your price comparison doesn’t produce an obvious winner, take a closer look at factors that could tilt your decision one way or another, such as:

-Sparse rail coverage: In some areas, such as southern Spain, coastal Croatia, much of Scotland, most of Greece, and all of Ireland, rail passes make little sense because trains don't reach a lot of places you're planning to go.
-(To check whether your destinations are served by train, check online train schedules.)
+Sparse rail coverage: In some areas, such as southern Spain, coastal Croatia, much of Scotland, and all of Greece and Ireland, rail passes make little sense because trains don’t reach a lot of places you’re planning to go.
+(To learn whether your destinations are served by train, check online train schedules.

-First-class-only passes: Many rail passes don't offer a second-class option for adult travelers.
-If a first-class pass costs about the same as traveling with second-class tickets, go with the pass for comfort (see here for more on the differences between classes).
+First-class-only passes: Many rail passes don’t offer a second-class option for adult travelers.
+If a first-class pass costs about the same as traveling with second-class tickets, go with the pass for comfort.

-Advance-purchase discounts: If you don't mind forgoing some spontaneity, you might be able to save money with advance-purchase discounts on point-to-point tickets.
-But unless you're taking just a few train trips, these discounts aren't worth the bother.
-While passes are flexible, these point-to-point discounts are usually valid only for nonrefundable, nonchangeable reserved tickets.
+Advance-purchase discounts: If you don’t mind forgoing some spontaneity, you might be able to save money with advance-purchase discounts on point-to-point tickets.
+But what you save in dollars you will lose in flexibility, as these discounts are usually valid only for nonrefundable, nonchangeable reserved tickets.

-Convenience: In countries or regions where reservations are not required, a pass allows you to hop on and off trains without fussing with multiple tickets; if all other things are even, a pass can make sense for ease of travel.
+Convenience: In countries or regions where reservations usually aren’t required, a pass allows you to hop on and off trains without fussing with buying multiple tickets; if all other things are equal, a pass can make sense for ease of travel.